RhetTbull/osxphotos/README.md

                                 templates.
 {modified.date}                 Photo's modification date in ISO format,
                                 e.g. '2020-03-22'
-{modified.year}                 4-digit year of file modification time {modified.yy}                   2-digit year of file modification time {modified.mm}                   2-digit month of the file modification time
+{modified.year}                 4-digit year of photo modification time {modified.yy}                   2-digit year of photo modification time {modified.mm}                   2-digit month of the photo modification time
                                 (zero padded)
-{modified.month}                Month name in user's locale of the file
+{modified.month}                Month name in user's locale of the photo
                                 modification time
 {modified.mon}                  Month abbreviation in the user's locale of
-                                the file modification time {modified.dd}                   2-digit day of the month (zero padded) of the file modification time {modified.doy}                  3-digit day of year (e.g Julian day) of file modification time, starting from 1 (zero
+                                the photo modification time {modified.dd}                   2-digit day of the month (zero padded) of the photo modification time {modified.dow}                  Day of week in user's locale of the photo modification time {modified.doy}                  3-digit day of year (e.g Julian day) of photo modification time, starting from 1
-                                padded)
+                                (zero padded)
-{modified.hour}                 2-digit hour of the file modification time {modified.min}                  2-digit minute of the file modification time {modified.sec}                  2-digit second of the file modification time {today.date}                    Current date in iso format, e.g.
+{modified.hour}                 2-digit hour of the photo modification time {modified.min}                  2-digit minute of the photo modification
+                                time
+{modified.sec}                  2-digit second of the photo modification
+                                time
+{today.date}                    Current date in iso format, e.g.
                                 '2020-03-22'
 {today.year}                    4-digit year of current date